lauraschultz/phase10/README.md

 Check to see who's winning by clicking the 'View Totals' tab and clicking 'Ranked View'.
 Players are sorted by highest phase achieved, then by least total points.

-Please note that the app does *not* save scores; all data will be lost upon reload.

 ## Screenshots

 ![enter players tab](https://raw.githubusercontent.com/lauraschultz/phase10/master/src/assets/forReadMe/enter.png)